gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/03 - Leviticus.md

 **Lv 20:26**
 *"You shall be holy to me; for I the LORD am holy, and have separated you from the peoples, that you should be mine."* ^2488f5

+**Lv 21:14-15**
+*“A widow, or one divorced, or a woman who has been defiled, or a harlot, these he shall not marry; but he shall take to wife a virgin of his own people, that he may not profane his children among his people; for I am the Lord who sanctify him”* ^00a4cc